 The Manning Island Garden: Manning Blvd & New Scotland Ave, Albany, NY 12208

-A large summer perennial gardenlocated in median next to CVS and across from St. Peter’s Hospital, with sedum, ornamental grasses, day lilies and cranesbill geranium, to name a few.
+A large summer perennial garden, located in median next to CVS and across from St. Peter’s Hospital, with sedum, ornamental grasses, day lilies and cranesbill geranium, to name a few.
 In the spring, take in a range of bulbs spread throughout the garden in small sections between the perennials.
 A fun little specialty bulb lives here called Snake’s Head Fritillaria.
 They are delicate bell-shaped flowers with a tiny pattern of white checkers on maroon petals.
 It is an absolute extraordinary sight to see.
 You must look it up if you did not catch a glimpse of it while stopped at the red light.

 The Point Island Gardens: Madison Ave & Western Ave, Albany, NY 12208

-This is the largest of the city’s gardens.
 There are 13,000 bulbs planted in large sections to make it easier on the eye while driving by.
 An extensive mix of colors, 65 varieties of bulbs ranging in shapes and heights to fascinate all passerby.
 You will also notice many perennial plants, mostly in their prime growing stage in the summer.

 The State Street Island Gardens: Between 144 State St. & 80 State St. Albany, NY 12207

 Starting at the top, State Street and Eagle Street, in the center of the roadway, tulip bulbs border the garden beds.
 There are 5 long beds and 3 small “D” shaped beds.
-Some of these beds have some construction work over the winter and you will find few bulbs still rising to show off their beauty.
+Some of these beds had some construction work over the winter and you will find a few bulbs still rising to show off their beauty.
 This very location holds the annual street scrubbing, a Dutch tradition of cleaning the streets before a big festivity.

 The South End Island: Green St & Vine St, Albany, NY 12202